vladsoto-vsa/CS35Final/README.md

 # codingProjects

-This repository contains three projects from Computer Science courses at Swarthmore College, including a project from the 2021 Tri-Co Hackathon.
+This repository contains coursework from several courses in the Swarthmore College Computer Science Department and a project from the 2021 Tri-Co Hackathon.